-\textbf{MUSE Benchmark: Multi-Criteria Safety Analysis} : \cref{tab:muse_comprehensive} provides comprehensive MUSE evaluation on LLaMA-2-7B, assessing multiple dimensions of unlearning safety and knowledge retention.
-Our method demonstrates exceptional performance across all four evaluation criteria: verbatim memorization on forget set, knowledge memorization on forget and retain sets, and privacy leakage assessment.
-Notably, our approach is one of the only method in parameter-efficient domain to satisfy all safety criteria simultaneously while achieving optimal scores in each individual metric.
-Our method uniquely achieves comprehensive safety compliance: verbatim memorization is reduced to 0.8, knowledge memorization on forget data to 5.2, while knowledge retention on retain data is maintained at 42.1.
-Privacy leakage is controlled to 8.3, representing the closest approach to the ideal value of 0.0 among all evaluated methods.
-This simultaneous achievement of all safety criteria while maintaining competitive utility establishes a new paradigm for safe unlearning deployment.
+\paragraph{MUSE Benchmark: Multi-Criteria Safety Analysis} \cref{tab:muse_comprehensive} provides comprehensive MUSE evaluation on LLaMA-2-7B, assessing multiple dimensions of unlearning safety and knowledge retention.
+Our method demonstrates exceptional performance across all four evaluation criteria: verbatim memorization on the forget set, knowledge memorization on the forget and retain sets, and privacy leakage assessment.
+Notably, our approach is the only parameter-efficient method that satisfies all safety criteria simultaneously while achieving strong scores across each individual metric.
+Verbatim memorization was reduced to 0.8, knowledge memorization of forget data to 5.2, while knowledge retention of retained data was maintained at 42.1.
+Privacy leakage is controlled to 8.3, which is the closest to the ideal value of 0.0 among all evaluated methods.